top of page

 Early in the 12th century, King Henry I next granted the manor and knight's fee of Watford to Agnes de Ardern and her son to hold of the de Clare barony.
 The manor and knight's fee remained with her descendants for 500 years -- unique in English history.

-The parish of Watford, Northamptonshire with the towns of Watford, Silsworth, and Murcott.
+A map of the parish of Watford, Northamptonshire with the towns of Watford, Silsworth, and Murcott.